RatPoison-dev/RatPoison/README.md

+Update 1.3 est May 6 or May 7

 Update 1.2 + 1.2.5 + 1.2.6

 * Aimbot should be a lot better at finding the correct target with multiple enemies near the crosshair